bentoml/BentoML/docs/source/bentocloud/how-tos/create-deployments.rst

 .. note::

    You can refer to the following code examples directly if you only have a single BentoML Service in ``service.py``.
-If it contains multiple Services, see Distributed Services for details.
+If it contains multiple Services, see :doc:`/guides/distributed-services` for details.

 Scaling
 ^^^^^^^